 You should see a few messages as the installer prepares, followed by a list of choices.

 3. Choose M to install the Management Server software.

 Wait for a message like "Complete!
 Done."
-Continue to Install and Configure the Database on page 22.

-4. (RHEL or CentOS) When the installation is finished, run the following commands to start essential services (the commands might be different depending on your OS).
+4. When the installation is finished, run the following commands to start essential services (the commands might be different depending on your OS).